robertmayen/rpi-audio-receiver/README.md

     bash install.sh

 **Note**: the installation process is not reversible, there is no uninstall.
 The script is meant to be run on a clean device that is not used for anything else.

+## Debian 12/13 Notes

+- Supported: Debian Bookworm/Trixie, CLI-only systems.
+The installer will:
+  - Build and enable NQPTP for AirPlay 2 timing.
+  - Build and install Shairport Sync (currently 4.3.7) with AirPlay 2 enabled to avoid FFmpeg 7 segfaults in older builds.
+  - Install a native systemd unit at `/etc/systemd/system/shairport-sync.service` that runs a pre-start script to auto-pick an ALSA output device.
+  - Auto-detect output: prefers HDMI if a monitor is connected, otherwise analog/default.
+Sets `alsa.output_device` and `alsa.output_rate = 48000` in `/etc/shairport-sync.conf` to satisfy common HDA/HDMI hardware that rejects 44.1 kHz.
+  - Add udev rules to restart Shairport on HDMI and sound device hotplug so the output is reselected automatically.
+  - Use `hostnamectl` instead of `raspi-config` for host naming.

+- Paths and differences on Debian:
+  - Shairport binary: `/usr/local/bin/shairport-sync` (service uses this).
+Config: `/etc/shairport-sync.conf`.
+  - NQPTP binary: `/usr/local/bin/nqptp`.
+Unit: `/usr/local/lib/systemd/system/nqptp.service`.
+  - Bluetooth daemon path for A2DP volume override is `/usr/lib/bluetooth/bluetoothd` (not `/usr/libexec/...`).
+  - No Raspberry Pi overlays or `/boot/firmware/config.txt` tweaks are needed/used.

+- Optional: If you prefer the Debian packaged Shairport (`apt install shairport-sync`) note it may not include AirPlay 2.
+The installer builds from source when AirPlay 2 is desired.

+- Troubleshooting audio on Debian:
+  - List devices: `aplay -l` and `aplay -L`.
+  - If you see: “fatal error: The output DAC can not be set to 44100 fps”, ensure the device is `default:` or `plughw:` and that `output_rate = 48000` is present in the `alsa` block.
+  - Use `alsamixer` to unmute and raise volumes; test with `speaker-test`.

 ### Basic setup